Back 2 Back Hits

-Back 2 Back Hits is a compilation album by rappers M.C.
+Back 2 Back Hits is a compilation album by American rappers M.C.
 Hammer and Vanilla Ice.
-The album was released in 1997 for CEMA Special Markets and was re-released in 2006 for Capitol Records.
+The album was released in 1998 for CEMA Special Markets and was re-released in 2006 for Capitol Records.
 The first five songs on the album are by M.C.
 Hammer; the last five are by Vanilla Ice.
 The 2006 release replaced "Pray" with "Help the Children."